ATE-DRIVEN-lab/blood_trajectory_modeling_EHR_SCI/README.md

 The necessary TRACK-SCI data can be downloaded from the Open Data Commons for Spinal Cord Injury (SCI) [here](https://doi.org/10.34945/F5PK6X).
 If you use the data, please cite:
 >Mussavi Rizi, M., Saigal, R., DiGiorgio, A. M., Ferguson, A. R., Beattie, M. S., Kyritsis, N., Torres Espin, A..
 2025.
 Blood laboratory values from 137 de-identified TRACK-SCI participants from routine collected real-world data.
 Open Data Commons for Spinal Cord Injury.
 ODC-SCI:1345. doi: 10.34945/F5PK6X

+### SAPSII
+Part of this work uses SAPS II values for both MIMIC datasets.
+If you want to reproduce our work using this code, you will need to calculate it first, and save it in a `mimic_SC_saps.csv` file that contains four columns: subject_id = subject identifier;	hadm_id = hospital admision identifier;	icustay_id = ICU stay identifier;	sapsii = calculated SAPS II.

+For MIMIC-III, we compute SAPS II scores for the selected cohort using SQL code publicly available on GitHub. (https://github.com/MIT-LCP/mimic-code/blob/main/mimic-iii/concepts/severityscores/sapsii.sql).
+For MIMIC-IV, we used the equivalent script (https://github.com/MIT-LCP/mimic-code/blob/main/mimic-iv/concepts/score/sapsii.sql).

 ## Dependencies
 The code should run with the following environment.
 Further information can be found in the .Rmd file.

 "R version 4.4.1 (2024-06-14 ucrt)", "tidyverse 2.0.0", "data.table 1.17.0", "stringr 1.5.1", "DT 0.33", "gtsummary 2.2.0", "lcmm 1.9.4", "caret 7.0-1", "yardstick 1.3.2", "patchwork 1.3.0", "parallel (base with R 4.4.1)"

 ## Running the code
 Some sections of the .Rmd script are not evaluated during knitting (rendering) due to their computational overhead.
-We have provided intermediate files containing the necessary objects and biproducts of the code, including the final trajectory models to facilitate reproducibility. `To reproduce this work, you will need to run the code on the IDE by chunk`.
+We have provided intermediate files containing the necessary objects and biproducts of the code, including the final trajectory models to facilitate reproducibility.
+By cloning this repo, you should be able to reproduce our results without having to re-fit all the models, but you can do so too. `To reproduce this work, you will need to run the code on the IDE by chunk`.

 >Running the full script from scratch will override some of the provided files and it can take hours to days to complete.